 Materials synthesis; Surface chemistry; Photochemistry; Electron transfer processes; Spectroscopy

 Our research involves materials chemistry, surface chemistry, photochemistry, and spectroscopy.
-We synthesize nanostructured inorganic materials, functionalize their surfaces with molecules and nanoparticles, and study photoinduced charge transfer at the resulting interfaces.
-Our goals are (1) to synthesize nanostructured materials architectures with intriguing light-harvesting properties and charge-transfer reactivity and potential applications in energy conversion, and (2) to develop, through our fundamental studies, structure-property-reactivity relationships pertaining to surface functionalization and electron transfer at nanostructured interfaces.
+We synthesize nanostructured inorganic materials and heterostructures, functionalize their surfaces with molecules and nanoparticles, and study photoinduced charge transfer at the resulting interfaces.
+Our goals are (1) to synthesize nanostructured materials architectures with intriguing light-harvesting properties, excited-state charge-transfer reactivity, and applications in solar photocatalysis, and (2) to develop, through our fundamental studies, structure-property-reactivity relationships pertaining to surface functionalization and electron transfer at nanostructured interfaces.

-Students working in our research group develop skills in synthetic materials chemistry, materials characterization techniques, surface chemistry, time-resolved spectroscopy, photochemistry, and electrochemistry.
+Students working in our research group develop skills in synthetic materials chemistry, materials characterization techniques, surface chemistry, steady-state and time-resolved spectroscopy, photochemistry, and electrochemistry.

 Google scholar profile: https://scholar.google.com/citations?hl=en&user=sJNoYE8AAAAJ